The Dollar Dominates Currency Markets, while Argentine Peso Sinks

 In the last year (see: Warning signs from Argentine Peso? ), the government of President Macri has:

-- Obtained a loan of over 56 million dollars from the International Monetary Fund
+- Obtained a loan of over 56 billion dollars from the International Monetary Fund

 - Cut public spending and increased electricity, gas and transport prices